 Milwaukee County partnered with UniverCity Year, UW-Milwaukee, and Marquette University during 2019-2022 to focus on creating an equitable county for all residents.

-- “Equity in climate change resiliency.”
+- “Exploring equity and climate change in Milwaukee County.”
 Independent student research project.
 Zilber School of Public Health, UW-Milwaukee.

-- “Cost benefit analysis of corrections officer compensation.”
-Independent research paper.
+- “Corrections officer compensation study for Milwaukee County.”
+Independent research project.
 Ben Clark, University of Oregon.